NoamZeise/pages/_posts/2023-12-16-Meditative-Marble.md

 We start with a position representing a point on the sphere's surface in local space, so the centre being observed is at position `(0, 0, 0)`, as well as a radius for how far away from the target the camera should be.
 We also need a world up direction, this is because a third person camera doesn't have any roll, it is always horizontal to the world, so we must have a consistent up facing direction (this is an arbitrary choice, but should probably be one of the world space's basis vectors e.g `(0, 0, 1)`).
 We can now calculate the camera's basis vectors.

 Forward is just our position vector, as the target is at `(0, 0, 0)`.
 We can then get a side-facing vector by doing the cross product of the world up vector and our target vector.
-Recall that the cross product gives a new vector perpendicular to the other two, but becauase world up and forward will usually not themselves be perpendicular, we need to normalize this new vector to ensure it has unit length.
+Recall that the cross product gives a new vector perpendicular to the other two, but becauase world up and forward will usually not themselves be perpendicular, we need to normalize the side vector to ensure it has unit length.
 If this isn't done, the camera would look like it was getting further away as the camera neared the top or bottom of the sphere.
-We can then recalculate our ideal perpendicular up with the cross product of the forward and left vectors.
-This gives us our three basis vectors.
+We can then recalculate our ideal perpendicular up vector with the cross product of the forward and side vectors.
+This gives us our three basis vectors for view space.

 ![The axes of our camera](/assets/img/posts/Meditative-Marble/camera-rot.png)

 Finally we use the position of the target to get the last column's values.
-The position of the camera is our position in local space multiplied by the radius (the distance of the camera away from the target), plus the position of the target.
-So that the final matrix can be built with the following code.
+The position of the camera is our position in local space times a distance value plus the position of the target.
+The distance value allows us to change the size of the sphere the camera is on.
+Putting it all together, the final view matrix can be built with the following code.

 ```
-    forward = pos;
+    forward = localpos;
-    vec3 worldpos = pos * radius + target;
+    vec3 worldpos = localpos * radius + target;
     left = normalize(cross(worldUp, forward));
     up = cross(forward, left);